 The NRC staff has reviewed the proposed changes in fluid volumes in tanks and vessels for the proposed EPU.
-The NRC staff concludes that SSCs important to safety will continue to be protected from flooding and will continue to meet the requirements of draft GDC-2GDC-2 following implementation of the proposed EPU.
+The NRC staff concludes that SSCs important to safety will continue to be protected from flooding and will continue to meet the requirements of draft GDC-2 following implementation of the proposed EPU.
 Therefore, the NRC staff finds the proposed EPU acceptable with respect to flood protection.

-2.8.1.1.2 Equipment and

-Floor Drains Regulatory Evaluation
+2.5.1.1.2 Equipment and Floor Drains

 The function of the equipment and floor drainage system (EFDS) is to assure that waste liquids, valve and pump leak-offs, and tank drains are directed to the proper area for processing or disposal.
-The EFDS is designed to handle the volume of leakage expected, prevent a backflow of water that might result from maximum flood levels to areas of the plant containing safetyrelated equipment, and protect against the potential for inadvertent transfer of contaminated fluids to an uncontaminated drainage system.
+The EFDS is designed to handle the volume of leakage expected, prevent a backflow of water that might result from maximum flood levels to areas of the plant containing safety-related equipment, and protect against the potential for inadvertent transfer of contaminated fluids to an uncontaminated drainage system.
 The NRC staff's review of the EFDS included the collection and disposal of liquid effluents outside containment.
 The NRC staff's review focused on any changes in fluid volumes or pump capacities that are necessary for the proposed EPU and are not consistent with previous assumptions with respect to floor drainage considerations.
-The NRC's acceptance criteria for the EFDS are based on draft GDC-2 GDCs-2 and 4-insofar as itthey requires the EFDS to be designed to withstand, without loss of the capability to protect the public, the additional forces that might be imposed by natural phenomena such as earthquakes, tornadoes, flooding conditions, winds, ice, and other local site effects.theeffects of earthquakes and to be compatible with the environmental conditions (flooding) associated with normal operation, maintenance, testing, and postulated accidents (pipe failuresand tank-ruptures).
+The NRC's acceptance criteria for the EFDS are based on draft GDC-2 insofar as it requires the EFDS to be designed to withstand, without loss of the capability to protect the public, the additional forces that might be imposed by natural phenomena such as earthquakes, tornadoes, flooding conditions, winds, ice, and other local site effects.
 Specific review criteria are contained in SRP Section 9.3.3.